Human Rights Institute Distinguished Fellows

-We are thrilled to announce the launch of our new Human Rights Institute Distinguished Fellows Program.
+We are thrilled to announce the launch of our new Human Rights Institute Distinguished Fellows Program in 2023.
 Distinguished Fellows are senior human rights lawyers, academics, and activists who bring a wealth of diverse perspectives and experience to our team.
 They consult with faculty, attend courses and colloquia, guest lecture, and contribute to publications.
 We invite students to engage with our Distinguished Fellows during their time here and join us for our series of lunch & learns about their work and careers.

-Meet our inaugural class of Distinguished Fellows:
+Meet our Distinguished Fellows:

 Hamayon Hamed has more than 15 years of experience teaching law and human rights at Kabul Public University and at several private universities in Afghanistan.
 He has also worked as a legal consultant with an international organization, led a legal aid non-governmental organization as its Executive Director, and served as Commissioner of the Afghanistan Anti-Corruption Commission (AACC).
 As a Distinguished Fellow with the Human Rights Institute, Hamayon will continue his research on violations of the rights of children by law enforcement officials in Afghanistan, as well as on corruption in legal aid service providers in Afghanistan.